Umarfarooqbhat/SQL-project1/README.md

-# SQL Project - Sales Analysis
+# SQL Project - Movie analysis

 ## Overview
 This project includes various SQL queries used to analyze a retail sales database.
 It covers concepts like joins, group by, filtering, and aggregation.